avtansh-code/filevalidationlogs/README.md

 **3. labelsize – the font size of the accordion label – text size**

-It will take values just like the font-size attribute of csss
+It will take values just like the font-size attribute of css.

 **e.g.**